 Skip to content

-Fluxion Enrich adds operators that call external services or data stores during pipeline execution.
-Use it when a pipeline needs to fetch HTTP resources or run SQL queries inline.
+The enrichment operators ship with fluxion-connect and let pipelines call external services or data stores during execution.
+Use them when a pipeline needs to fetch HTTP resources or run SQL queries inline.

 1. Prerequisites